Mötley Crüe (album): Release and promotion

 Mötley Crüe debuted at No. 7 on the Billboard 200 and was certified Gold by the RIAA on May 3, 1994.
 However, five years had passed since Mötley had released a full studio album, and much had changed in popular music.
 Grunge and alternative rock had crossed into the mainstream, and many hard rock and glam metal acts from the 1980s struggled to generate sales.
 After charting in the Top 10, the album slid down quickly and ultimately failed to sell as well as previous Mötley albums.

 "I've never heard that album," Neil claimed in 2000.
 "I just had no interest.
 It was a direction that I didn't agree with."

 While there was an expected backlash from fans toward the album after the popular Neil's departure, other factors contributed to the poor sales.
 Besides the aforementioned shift in popular music, the band fell out with MTV: Sixx threatened to knock the host's teeth out during an interview, as he felt the line of questioning was "stupid".
 He and the rest of the band walked out mid-interview.
-Executives from the Elektra and Warner Bros. labels weren't supporting the band either, as many executives prioritised boardroom wars related to the CEO change of Bob Krasnow to Sylvia Rhone.
+Executives from the Elektra and Warner Bros. labels were not supporting the band either, as many executives prioritized boardroom wars related to the CEO change of Bob Krasnow to Sylvia Rhone.
 With no support from their label, and no promotion from MTV following the disastrous interview, the subsequent tour was scaled back from stadiums and arenas to theaters to clubs until it was eventually cancelled.

 Critical reception

 Mötley Crüe received mixed reviews.
 In general, critics remarked how the band had adapted their trademark sound to the new trends of grunge and alternative metal.
-According to Neil Arnold of Metal Forces, this change of style misrepresents the band, which may be "should have gone under a different name" for this album.
+According to Neil Arnold of Metal Forces, this change of style misrepresents the band, which he felt "should have gone under a different name" for this album.
 New vocalist John Corabi's vocal range and soulful performance are generally praised, as they are more suited to the new sound of the band.
 For Katherine Turman of The Los Angeles Times his "voice is meatier and more appealing than predecessor Vince Neil's" and may be responsible for the shift in focus towards a less flashy style.
 However, Arion Berger of Rolling Stone defined the music "samey", while Chuck Eddy in his review for Entertainment Weekly appreciated the ballads, but called the album's heavy tracks "an overbearing plod".